TERMS AND CONDITIONS OF HIRE

 “Client” is the person who arranges the accommodation – they could also be the guest.

-“Guest” is any adult authorized by us to reside at the property – they could also be the client.
+“Guest” is any adult authorised by us to reside at the property – they could also be the client.

 “Apartment or property” is an accommodation managed by Giga Properties Limited on behalf of the owner(s) of it.